MinekPo1/FuSS/spec.md

 ]
 ```

-Functions may have multible definitions which differ by the argument count and type.
+Functions may have multiple definitions which differ by the argument count and type.

 Functions can also serve members.
 To do so a member must first be defined.
 This is done by adding an arrow `->` after the brackets, but before the body, followed by a member definition.
-A members definition is first the type, followed by the member name, and the optional defalt value.
+A members definition is first the type, followed by the member name, and the optional default value.
 Each member definition must be on its own line.
 All members with out default values must be served before the function serves.
-If a function serves the type void, the function serves if all mambers have been served.
+If a function serves the type void, the function serves if all members have been served.
 To serve a member, the `to` keyword follows the serve statement, itself being followed by the member name.

 ```FuSS